-There are multiple options available: Maximum Number of Parallel Streams, Enable indexing for File Level Recovery, Enable Active Block Mapping, and Type of backup.
+The next step involves creating the Backup Options Set or selecting an existing one.
+There are three options available: Maximum Number of Parallel Streams, Enable indexing for File Level Recovery, and Enable Active Block Mapping.

-- The default for Maximum Number of Parallel Streams is 4 for Windows Server 2012, 2012 R2, and 2016, and 1 for Windows Server 2008 R2.
-If your environment uses Windows Server 2012, 2012 R2, or 2016, you can increase the setting up to 32. - The Enable indexing for File Level Recovery option is disabled by default.
+- The default for Maximum Number of Parallel Streams is 4 for Windows Server 2012 and 2012 R2 and 1 for Windows Server 2008 R2.
+If your environment uses Windows Server 2012 or 2012 R2, you can increase the setting up to 32. - The Enable indexing for File Level Recovery option is disabled by default.
 Indexing lets you restore individual files and directories from image-level backups of VMs.